ivqonsanada/phive/README.md

 [![PHive Landing Page](public/github/landing-page.png)](https://pkl-demo.ivqonsanada.com)

 A kind of freelancing website for College.
-Where Lecturer has project that he/she need help from Student to finish it.
+Where Lecturer can publish his/her project here waiting students apply to work on the project.
 Student will get some kind of rewards like salary and/or certification.

 ### Built With